 Many recreational divers visit the Waterway and the nearby coastline and islands due to the wide variety of easily accessible dive sites, spectacular marine life and abundant wrecks.
-Divers are welcome to dive on the Skomer Marine Conservation Zone (MCZ) for which there is a diving code of conduct.
+Divers are welcome to dive in the Skomer Marine Conservation Zone (MCZ) for which there is a diving code of conduct.
 Hardboats and Rigid Hull Inflatables (RHIBs) take groups throughout the year from the marinas and a number of access points around the Waterway.
-There are commercial operators providing dive services around the Waterway as well as a number of British Sub-Aqua Club (BSAC) and Professional Association of Diving Instructor (PADI) affiliated clubs.
+There are commercial operators providing dive services around the Waterway as well as a number of British Sub-Aqua Club (BSAC) and Sub Aqua Association (SAA) affiliated clubs as well as Professional Association of Diving Instructor (PADI) commercial schools.